 \subsubsection{Data}

-To ensure the general relevance of our findings, we based our experiments on two of the most widely used datasets in surgical video analysis \cite{carstens2025artificial} that have been used in international challenges, are highly cited in the field, and cover two key tasks in surgical video analysis: instrument segmentation and action recognition.
+We based our experiments on two widely used datasets in surgical video analysis \cite{carstens2025artificial} that have been used in international challenges, that are highly cited, and cover two key tasks: instrument segmentation and action recognition.

-The RobustMIS challenge 2019 \cite{ross2021comparative} consists of videos from 30 laparoscopic colorectal surgeries, covering three surgery types, namely rectal resection, proctocolectomy, and sigmoid resection, with 10 videos, i.e., patients, per surgery type.
+The RobustMIS challenge 2019 \cite{ross2021comparative} consists of videos from 30 laparoscopic colorectal surgeries, covering rectal resection, proctocolectomy, and sigmoid resection, with 10 videos per surgery type.
 For the challenge, the data from rectal resection and proctocolectomy surgeries were used for training and internal testing (stages 1 and 2), while sigmoid resection cases (stage 3) were reserved for assessing generalization to an unseen surgery type.
-For our experiments, we restricted the analysis to data from stage 3 (sigmoid resection).
-The challenge consisted of three tasks: binary segmentation, multi-instance detection, and multi-instance segmentation.
-For our experiments, we leveraged results for both segmentation tasks.
-For binary segmentation, a total of ten algorithms participated, for multi-instance segmentation, seven algorithms participated.
-The challenge metrics included the DSC, which measures the overlap between prediction and reference, and NSD, which assesses boundary accuracy \cite{maier2024metrics} for binary segmentation and their multi-instance variants (MI\_DSC and MI\_NSD) for the multi-instance segmentation task.
+For our experiments, we restricted the analysis to binary and multi-instance segmentation in stage 3 (sigmoid resection).
+For binary segmentation, ten algorithms were involved, for multi-instance segmentation, seven algorithms participated.
+The challenge metrics included the DSC, which measures the overlap between prediction and reference, and NSD, which assesses boundary accuracy \cite{maier2024metrics} together with their multi-instance variants (MI\_DSC and MI\_NSD).
 We had access to the frame-level metric scores submitted by all participating teams, which allowed us to analyze the impact of validation choices across a diverse set of real-world algorithms.
 All results were used in anonymized form to ensure confidentiality.

-In addition to the segmentation masks, we utilized additional structured meta-annotations for the RobustMIS data, describing the presence of common visual artifacts or image characteristics \cite{ross2023beyond}.
-These meta annotations indicate whether specific challenges such as blood, smoke, or motion blur are present per frame and instrument.
+In addition to the segmentation masks, we utilized structured meta-annotations for the RobustMIS data, describing the presence of common visual artifacts \cite{ross2023beyond}.
+These meta annotations indicate whether challenges such as blood, smoke, or motion blur are present per frame and instrument.